orvi-tmp/learning-c-with-pebble/chapter10.md

 The output of this printf statement is the letter "A" *even though we made no assignment to that field of the union*.
 Because the parts occupy the same memory space, assigning a value to `ex1.integer` automatically makes an assignment to `ex.character`.

-Unions occupy space for the largest data item contained within them.
+The space that is allocated for unions is space for the largest data item contained within them.
 For example, if an array stored in a single variable is the largest single declaration, all other fields will be stored in the space allocated for that array.
 Consider this code:

     union example2 {
         int bigarray[50];